sergeylzc/zettel/area/gtm/slow-and-steady-wins-the-marketing-channel-race.md

 * Need tons of cycles to get everything right to build a marketing channel

 ## Narrow Your Focus and Set Your Goals Realistically
-* Team is bombarded with too many demands, dilutes effectiveness
 * To master a marketing channel, **work on one at a time**
   1. Choose one marketing channel
   2. Choose one campaign or campaign type within that channel